ajkost/yellinator/README.md

 # Yellinator

-Yellinator is a web application that allows you to create custom "old man yells at..." images by uploading your own image or searching for one.
+Yellinator is a lightweight, client-side web application that allows you to create custom "old man yells at..." images by uploading your own image or searching for one.
+All image processing and manipulation happens directly in your browser, eliminating the need for a backend server.
+This ensures a faster and more secure user experience while reducing the load on server resources.

 ![Example Image](/images/old-man-yells-at-question-mark.png)